kosukit/cs411-queryur/doc/ProjectDocument.md

 Problem: Many students face adversity in keeping a healthy diet after coming to college because it is complicated and there are other more convenient unhealthy substitutes available for them.

 Technically Challenging Function: Implementing a nutrition analysis functionality that evaluates user-generated recipes and provides personalized dietary recommendations and recipes based on the student's nutritional goals.
+WIll compare estimated nutritional data from user-generated recipes to requirements data for user to come up with recommendations.
 # Usefulness Description of Your Application
 Why Useful: This application will support students looking to improve their dietary habits, promoting better health and well-being.
 It will offer insights into the nutritional value of user-generated recipes and help students make better-informed food choices.